It is no secret that life and health insurers have an image challenge.

 - Get legal review.

-- Weigh whether performing underwriting at claims stage is fair to your claimant, and consider any implications of an adverse decision on long-term underwriting processes.
+- Weigh whether performing underwriting at claims stage is fair to the claimant and consider any implications of an adverse decision on long-term underwriting processes.

 Putting the “I” into Insurance

-Perhaps the most powerful means to clarify communication, break through mistrust and minimize disputes is for the individual claims analyst or supervisor to put himself or herself into the position of the claimant and ask questions:
+Perhaps the most powerful means to break through mistrust, minimize disputes, and foster mutual understanding is for the individual claims analyst or supervisor to put himself or herself in the position of the claimant and ask questions:

-- If you do not regularly read the fine print for your latest XBOX, is it realistic to expect consumers to read details of policy documents?
+- If you do not regularly read the fine print for your most recently purchased technology device, is it realistic to expect consumers to read details of policy documents?

-- Is the policy language understandable enough that a friend or relative could easily understand what is covered and not covered?
+- Is the policy language understandable enough that a friend or relative could easily comprehend what is covered and not covered?

 - Are you sure you have all the facts – and do those facts make sense?

-- If a reporter called you up, could you defend your claims decision – and would a man-on-the-street find that explanation reasonable?
+- If a reporter called you, could you defend your claims decision – and would a “man on the street” find that explanation reasonable?

-If the answer to these questions is “maybe” or “no,” than it may be time to rethink assumptions and approach a decision or communication plan differently.
+If the answer to these questions is “maybe” or “no,” then it may be time to rethink assumptions and approach the decision or communication plan differently.

-To conclude, it is essential, that we have our policy terms and conditions clearly worded.
+To conclude, it is essential that insurers have policy terms and conditions that are unambiguously worded and regularly reviewed.
 Keep the language simple and easy to follow.
-And if for any reason a particular claim is to be denied, ensure the communication is very clear and that references to the relevant clauses in the policy terms are made in the communication.
+And if for any reason a particular claim is denied, ensure the ensuing notification is easy to understand and includes references to the relevant clauses in the policy terms.

-At RGA, we are eager to speak with clients about any support needed as we confront this challenge together.
+RGA’s experienced professionals are eager to speak with clients about any support needed.
 Contact us to learn more about the resources, solutions, and insights available.